-At Peak Dental Services, we’re gearing up for the Rocky Mountain Dental Convention in Denver, which takes place at the Colorado Convention Center from January 18-20, 2018.
-We’re excited to have some of our team presenting at the conference, including Dr. Scott Frederick, of Colorado Dental Group in Colorado Springs.
+At Peak Dental Services, we’re gearing up for the Rocky Mountain Dental Convention in Denver, which takes place at the Colorado Convention Center from January 23-25, 2020.
+We’re excited to have some of our team presenting at the conference, including Dr. Scott Frederick, one of our Clinical Directors and a dentist at Colorado Dental Group in Colorado Springs.

-He’ll be speaking on Friday, January 19th from 8 – 11 am in room 501/502.
-Get a preview of what he’ll be covering below in his presentation titled “Chaos to Productive in 90 Days” and be sure to check out the full conference schedule.
+He’ll be speaking on Friday, January 24th from 10 to 11 am.
+Get a preview of what he’ll be covering below in his presentation titled “Chaos to Productive in 90 Days.

 For years I was stuck having the same repetitive day —seeing patients, being stressed out trying to get to the hygiene checks completed on time, and being stuck at an average production.
 I knew I needed to change something.
 I embarked on a yearlong journey with a lot of help from different experts.
 I looked at change from all aspects of the office and in each role.
 I am a believer of what is possible.
 I now believe I can produce more and do it with less stress.